 About the CCWG

 Since the adoption of its charter, the CCWG has met regularly through telephone conferences and at ICANN public meetings, and has also held active discussions on the CCWG mailing list.
 It has provided regular updates to the Chartering Organizations, and the broader community, including by publishing newsletters at regular intervals.
-It published its Initial Report for Public Comment in October 2018 and following its review of the input received, updated its findings and recommendations accordingly in the form of this .
+It published its Initial Report for Public Comment in October 2018 and following its review of the input received, updated its findings and recommendations accordingly in the form of a proposed Final Report.
+As a number of substantial changes were made, the CCWG decided to publish the proposed Final Report for public comment in December 2019.
+The CCWG reviewed input received and subsequently finalized the recommendations in this Final Report.

 As specified in the CCWG’s charter, the CCWG consists of members and participants.
 Please see Annex B for detailed information about membership and attendance.
 Each Chartering Organization appointed between no fewer than 2 and no more than 5 members to the CCWG.
 Members actively participate in calls, meetings and discussions.
 They also take part in consensus calls and are expected to serve as a liaison between their respective Chartering Organization and the CCWG.
 In addition, any interested individual was permitted to join the CCWG as a participant.
 These individuals actively participate in and attend all CCWG meetings but do not participate in consensus calls.
 The CCWG is led by two Co-Chairs, Erika Mann (appointed by the GNSO) and Ching Chiao (appointed by the ccNSO).